kylejones200/psis_4700_applied_ai/webslides/week6_AI-Ethics-and-Alignment.md

 ## Transparency

-Users must know how models make decisions.
+Users must know how models make decisions
 Explainability builds trust

 ---

 ## Privacy

-Collect only what you need.
+Collect only what you need
 Mask identifiers and respect consent

 ---